Information updated September 9, 2024.

 The SLO County APCD's Alt Fuel Infrastructure Grant Program provides funding for Electric Vehicle Charging and Hydrogen Fueling Stations in San Luis Obispo County.

-This is a first-come, first-serve program and over $542,924 will be available February 1, 2024 until funding is expended for new, conversion of existing, and expansion to existing non-residential EV Charging Fueling Stations.
+This is a first-come, first-serve program and funding is currently available for projects within designated low income communities.
+This funding is available until it is expended for new, conversion of existing, and expansion to existing non-residential EV Charging Fueling Stations.
 Funding will be prioritized for EV battery charging at multifamily dwellings, workplace charging, public agency fleet and public charging, destination areas such as airports, hotels, schools, hospitals, shopping centers, and along freeway, roadway corridors or serving a port/railyard/freight facility.

 80% of funding must be located in the AB-1550 zone in the blue in this map.